Teach in the Department of Foreign Languages

 We are constantly searching for top-quality Army Officers with extensive knowledge of foreign languages and cultures to share their acquired knowledge with the Cadets at USMA.
 We believe that an understanding of foreign languages and cultures will assist West Point Graduates in addressing the international dilemmas and conflicts that they will undoubtedly be engaged in throughout their Army careers.

-- For the Faculty Search Period with a deadline of 25 October 2014, we are currently searching for German, Chinese, Portuguese, Russian, Spanish and Arabic Instructors-
+- For the Faculty Search Period with a deadline of 25 October 2015, we are currently searching for German, Chinese, Russian, Spanish, and French Instructors-

 In order to teach in the Department of Foreign Languages (DFL) an Officer must:

 · be in the grade of O3 or above